-The available lending limits of the Credit Facility are reviewed semi-annually and are based on the lenders' assessment of the Company's reserves and future commodity prices as well as the application of applicable discount rates and other factors by the lenders, including their respective normal petroleum and natural gas lending criteria and practices in effect at the time of such review for loans to borrowers in the Canadian petroleum and natural gas industry.
-A material decline in commodity prices or the value of our reserves could reduce the available lending limits under the Credit Facility, therefore reducing the funds available to the Company which could result in a portion, or all, of the Company's indebtedness under the Credit Facility being required to be repaid.
-The acceleration of our indebtedness under the Credit Facility may permit acceleration of indebtedness under other agreements relating to our secured debt that contain cross default or cross-acceleration provisions.
+The available lending limits of the Credit Facility and the Duvernay Credit Facility are reviewed semi-annually and are based on the lenders' assessment of the Company's reserves and future commodity prices as well as the application of applicable discount rates and other factors by the lenders, including their respective normal petroleum and natural gas lending criteria and practices in effect at the time of such review for loans to borrowers in the Canadian petroleum and natural gas industry.
+A material decline in commodity prices or the value of our reserves could reduce the available lending limits under the Credit Facility or the Duvernay Credit Facility, therefore reducing the funds available to the Company which could result in a portion, or all, of the Company's indebtedness under the Credit Facility or the Duvernay Credit Facility being required to be repaid.
+The acceleration of our indebtedness under the Credit Facility or the Duvernay Credit Facility may permit acceleration of indebtedness under other agreements that contain cross default or cross-acceleration provisions.

-If Athabasca experiences certain changes in control, Athabasca may be required to make an offer to repurchase all of the outstanding 2026 Notes prior to their maturity at not less than 101% of their principal amount.
-Additionally, under the Credit Facility, certain changes in control may permit the lenders to accelerate the maturity of borrowings under such facilities, terminate their commitments to lend and require repayment of amounts drawn under the Credit Facility.
-Athabasca may not have sufficient funds or be able to arrange for additional financing at the time of the change of control to make the required repurchase of the 2026 Notes and repay any of Athabasca's other indebtedness that may also become due.
+If Athabasca experiences certain changes in control, Athabasca may be required to make an offer to repurchase all of the outstanding 2029 Notes prior to their maturity at not less than 101% of their principal amount.
+Additionally, under the Credit Facility and the Duvernay Credit Facility, certain changes in control may permit the lenders to accelerate the maturity of borrowings under such facilities, terminate their commitments to lend and require repayment of amounts drawn under the Credit Facility or the Duvernay Credit Facility.
+Athabasca may not have sufficient funds or be able to arrange for additional financing at the time of the change of control to make the required repurchase of the 2029 Notes and repay any of Athabasca's other indebtedness that may also become due.